Bachelor in Communication

 - Allows identifying the interconnections between the media, the economy, culture and society through an interdisciplinary approach.
 A holistic perspective that, at the same time, provides sector-specific knowledge with three specialisations (link) oriented towards the world of business, media and journalism and digital culture;

 - Offers solid theoretical foundations and, at the same time, provides practical knowledge through innovative teaching methods and approaches, also in collaboration with private companies and public institutions;

 - Provides students with unique training opportunities, thanks to the knowledge brought in by internationally renowned lecturers and to a study curriculum that encourages the acquisition of diverse skills.
 In the Bachelor, in fact, learnings in the fields of humanities and social sciences are combined with linguistic, cultural and technological skills.
 The various courses in English, especially from the third year, and collaborations with prestigious national and international partners complete an education that aims to prepare students to act in global horizons;

-- enjoys a strategic geographical position, which allows to take advantage both of the Swiss and Italian culture, and to place students in a diversity-rich international community.
+- enjoys a strategic geographical position, which allows to take advantage of both of the Swiss and Italian cultures, and to place students in a diversity-rich international community.